 If you have comments concerning the accuracy of these time estimates or suggestions for making this form simpler, we would be happy to hear from you.
-You can write to both the Internal Revenue Service, Attention: Tax Forms Committee, PC:FP, Washington, DC 20224; and the Office of Management and Budget, Paperwork Reduction Project (1545-0001), Washington, DC 20503.
-DO NOT send the tax form to either of these offices.
-Instead, see the instructions below on where to file.
+You can write to the Tax Forms Committee, Western Area Distribution Center, Rancho Cordova, CA 95743-0001.
+DO NOT send the tax form to this address.
+Instead, see Where and When To File below.